jiggneshhgohel/hello-world-imba/tutorial_readme.md

 > Cannot GET /dist/index.html

 But if we use the URL `http://localhost:8080/index.html` we can see the page contents being rendered.
-So we can infer that to access the files served from specified content-base paths we should access those files without prefixing those file-names with those specified paths i.e. to access `w3.css` from `src/css` in URL we should use the URL `http://localhost:8080/w3.css` and NOT `http://localhost:8080/src/css/w3.css`.
+So we can infer that to access the files served from specified content-base paths we should access those files without prefixing those file-names with those specified paths i.e. to access `w3.css` from `src/css`, we should use the URL `http://localhost:8080/w3.css` and NOT `http://localhost:8080/src/css/w3.css`.
 So let's try accessing the former URL `http://localhost:8080/w3.css`.
 Bingo!
 The CSS file got loaded.
 So according to this finding, for the CSS to be resolved by `index.html` we should update the following line in it

 ```